-Honey is one of nature's richest superfood sweeteners, raw honey contains over 80 different health giving proponents.
+Honey is one of nature's richest superfood sweetener; raw honey contains over 80 different health giving proponents.
 Living raw, unpasteurized honey is an alkaline-forming food containing numerous amounts of enzymes, antioxidants, vitamins, and other nutrients.
-In addition, the antibacterial activity of honey makes it an effective treatment in a variety of conditions such as sore throat, indigestion, acne, burn wounds and stomach ulcers.
+In addition, the antibacterial activity of honey makes it an effective treatment for a variety of conditions such as sore throat, indigestion, acne, burn wounds and stomach ulcers.

 Honey straight from the hives has been used throughout the world for centuries.
 The Bible use honey as a metaphor. " A Land of Milk and Honey" in describing the fertile land promised to the chosen people, a land flowing with God's blessings.
 Prehistoric bees have been busy at work for at least 14 million years.
 Although no records exist documenting the first time man used honey, the consensus is that we have been consuming honey since the beginning of human existence.

 Fossils of honey bees date back 150 million years; the earliest records of beekeeping were found in a 7000 BC cave paintings in Spain.
 In Greece, Egypt, Rome and India, unprocessed honey was considered a sacred food often made into cakes as gifts for the gods.
 We know that the Mayans used honey and the Persians used it as a food sweetener.

 Raw honey contains therapeutic amounts of bee pollen and is considered a top ten superfood revered for its nutritional benefits consisting of complex proteins known as enzymes.
 The enzyme in honey is destroyed during the heating process, thereby, reducing the medicinal benefits.

 Honey consists of predominant enzymes like diastase (amylase), invertase (ɑ-glucosidase) and glucose oxidase.
 Other enzymes including catalase and acid phosphatase can also be present.